leandroacostag/3dgames-ofertas-webscrapper/README.md

 6. Run `python main.py` over your terminal to start running the process.

 NOTE: you might want to create a cronjob to run this automatically every hour or so.
 Try here: https://www.geeksforgeeks.org/how-to-setup-cron-jobs-in-ubuntu/.

-NOTE2: you can explore how it works on the jupyter notebook.